Harvest Appeal 2019

 This year everyone in school wore their pyjamas to raise money for this great charity and there were many delicious cakes and goodies baked by the children and sold at break times over the week.
 We are very pleased to have raised £721.00 this year!

-We recognise this day/date each year and aid the fundraising of The British Legion through the selling of poppies – and this year wrist bands too!
-Each morning break time for a week the school’s House Captains helped Mrs Hardman as queues of pupils lined up to make their contributions and purchases.
-We are proud to support this charity and do so each year.
+We recognise this day/date each year and aid the fundraising of The British Legion through the selling of poppies – and this year stationery items!

 We do make money on our School Book Fair and any commission that we get is used to buy books to put straight in to the Class Book Selections OR in to the School Library.
-This year we took our commission based upon takings of £1044.13!
+In 2018 we took our commission based upon takings of £1044.13!
 THANK YOU SO MUCH TO ALL WHO CONTRIBUTED TO THIS TOTAL; it helps promote reading at home and in school.

 Sporting activities were undertaken throughout the week across the whole school to help raise awareness in our pupils of those less fortunate than themselves and to show how sport can be used to help change young people's lives.

 On Friday 23rd March all pupils and staff wore sports kit to take part in the Mountfields Lodge Squirrel Mile, an activity organised by a group of Y6 pupils who recognised that children have the power to help other children IF they put their minds to it.
 We raised £322.92!